Origin: Ivory Coast

 Certifications: Rain Forest Alliance

 Hopefully you know me well enough by now that you know I don’t put a lot of stock into names and labels.
-That said, this origin (the Ivory Coast of Africa) has quite the infamous reputation and it is only origin I have refused to even taste or consider until I could verify the conditions of the works, hence the Fair Trade designation.
+That said, this origin (the Ivory Coast of Africa) has quite the infamous reputation and it is only origin I have refused to even taste or consider until I could verify the conditions of the works, hence the Rain Forest Alliance designation.

 Give this a try.
 It is only the 2nd time I've offered this, but as always, it isn’t about just the label (nor ever about just the label – organic, FT, Criollo) it’s about how the beans taste the heady chocolate they will allow you to make.
 This really shows just how nice Forastero can be.

 As for the cocoa itself, there is a second component to the Ivory Coast’s reputation – they produce some rather nice cocoa.
 It is a fully fermented Forastero.
 The preparation is a little uneven from a sorting perspective.
 There are a few flats and broken beans, but nothing that really makes it difficult to work with.
 I suggest not even sorting before hand.
 The process or roasting, cracking and winnowing will take care of sorting better than you can by eye.